President: Joan Humble OAM

 The Australian Society of Miniature Art Tasmania Inc (ASMA Tasmania) was founded in 1992 by Bernadette Connor, owner of the Hibiscus Gallery in Hobart, as one of four Australian State-based Miniature Art Societies.
 It is a member of the World Federation of Miniaturists (WFM) that was formed in London in 1995.
 Bernadette remained President of ASMA Tasmania until she retired in 2000 after the second WFM Exhibition and Conference held in Hobart in September that year.
 Also in 2000, Bernadette was awarded a Medal of the Order of Australia (OAM) for Service to the Arts in Tasmania.
-After Bernadette retired, Joan Kelly, one of the foundation members of ASMA Tasmania, was elected President, remaining in that position until she was succeeded by Patricia Young in 2012
+After Bernadette retired, Joan Kelly, one of the foundation members of ASMA Tasmania, was elected President, remaining in that position until she was succeeded by Patricia Young in 2012.
+Barbara Etter offered to be interim President in early 2020 and was succeeded by Joan Humble later in the year.

 What is Miniature Art?